anseljh/passive-aggressor/README.md

-# passive-aggressor
+# Passive Aggressor

-**Passive Aggressor** is a passive voice obliterator for [Common Form](https://github.com/commonform).
+**Passive Aggressor** is a passive voice obliterator for contracts in [Common Form](https://github.com/commonform).
 It will be a support module for [commonform-critique](https://github.com/commonform/commonform-critique).

 License: Apache 2.0